ffretv/mythtv/README.md

 CUSTOM MIRROR from UPSTREAM WITH ONLY FUNCTIONAL FIXES BACKPORTED.
-This is NOT PATCHED FFRETV, but pure upstream with newer code backported randomly.
+This is NOT PATCHED FFRETV, but pure upstream with newer code backported randomly into older releases.
 ***